symhom/Kaleidoscope_Compiler/README.md

 6. llvm_binder.py: actually binds, compiles, and executes the IR.
 It injects LLVM IR code into the IR module string for the print function.
 It also optimizes the compilation of the code.

 ## short__llvmlite_examples
-The folder contains examples of
+The folder contains llvmlite examples of
 - arrays